NVIDIA/nvmath-python/docs/sphinx/installation.rst

    CTK, and not ``pip``-installed CUDA wheels. nvmath-python can also help Numba use the CUDA compilers installed to ``site-packages`` if ``nvmath`` is imported.
 Same as above, this behavior may change in a future release.
+5. PyTorch installed from ``pip`` pins some CUDA wheels packages to version v12.6 (or v12.8 depending on the installation method).
+However, nvmath-python does not pin CUDA wheels packages, so they will float up the latest version.
+This can cause a mismatch between compiler components when using the ``dx`` extra.
+In this case, it's recommended to manually constrain ``cuda-cccl``, ``cuda-nvcc``, ``cuda-nvrtc``, and ``cuda-runtime`` packages to match the variant of PyTorch installed.

 In general, mixing-and-matching CTK packages from ``pip``, ``conda``, and the system is possible but can be very fragile, so it's important to understand what you're doing.
 The